harshith08/kmeans/README.md

   -> numpy
   -> pandas
 * Folow the comments mentioned in the code and you are good to go
-* Try this with different datasets have fun
+* Try this with different datasets, have fun

 ## Thank You